samsw69/project-4-frontend/README.md

 * jwt

-In addition, the following planning and management tools were used:
+The following planning and management tools were used:

 **Trello for project management**

 Trello allowed for detailed planning and allocation of tasks.
-Regular updates were made to progress activity and ensure that all outstanding were completed in a timely manner.
+Regular updates were made to progress activity and ensure that all outstanding tasks were completed in a timely manner.

-Trello was a key component of the project management capability.
+Below is a snapshot example of work in progress.

 ![](./src/images/Trello_snapshot.png)

 **Wireframing**

-Wireframing was carried out manually this time.
-The site was quite simple - with an index, create, show, update and delete page which was shared by three main categories of User, Event and Product.
+Wireframing was carried out manually, with hand drawn sketches.
+The site was quite simple - with index, create, show, update and delete template pages, shared by the three main categories of User, Event and Product.

 #### Problems & Challenges